hardlyHacking/hardlyHacking.github.io/_posts/2019-11-24-yc-hackathon.markdown

 Still, overall top ten wasn't too bad!
 We had a lot of fun and really enjoyed the experience.
 We fortunately decided not to stay up all night - in my opinion, sleep deprivation doesn't really help, particularly since there's usually some last minute regressions in a hackathon, and the ability to quickly debug is crucial.
 Also, the event went on until 10PM, so not sleeping would have been an exceptionally bad decision.
 Some folks did end up sleeping in the building on sleeping bags, but I decided I was too old for these shenanigans and just slept on my parents couch, 15 minutes away from YC headquarters.

 After the ten finalist demos were completed, the judges again convened before announcing the winners.
 There were three honorable mentions, and one winner who got a YC interview.
 Then it was a happy hour for another 90 minutes before YC closed for the night.
 An exhausting but very fun weekend!

+Should you care, you can find our beautiful code [here](https://github.com/c10r/yc-hackathon-2019).